Places to Paddle tm

 • Date Submitted: 7/2001

-• Location: Potomac River in Alexandria, Virginia and Washington D.C. to Georgetown
+• Location: Potomac River in Alexandria, Virginia by Washington D.C. to Georgetown

 • Class: Typically flat water river with occasional substantial power boat wake, wind driven waves and clapotis on the Potomac

-• Water Level: typically not affected by low water drought conditions elsewhere
+• Water: fresh typically not affected by low water drought conditions elsewhere

 • Wildlife: some wildflowers and birds